kuma35/thinking-forth-jp/sphinx/chapter5.rst

 self-sufficient, running application, working properly except for the lack of the more advanced features.

-We discussed the art of decomposition extensively in .
+We discussed the art of decomposition extensively in Chapter Three.

 Composition
 -----------